Monday, 23 October 2023

 We arranged to meet at a mutually convenient midway point in Lincolnshire and Hugh would then drive us to Spurn in Yorkshire.
 If nothing else it would be nice to be out birding without the anxieties and pressures of chasing after a rarity.
 It would also be good to see Hugh again and catch up on a year's news.

 We arrived at Spurn at first light, the road leading to Kilnsea littered with newly arrived tired migrants, mainly Blackbirds, Redwings and Song Thrushes.
-Parking the car we stepped out into a raw and damp early morning, the cold air amplifying the harsh calls of many Fieldfares as they flew above us making landfall from their long journey across the sea.
+Parking the car we stepped out into a raw and damp early morning, the cold air amplifying the harsh calls of many Fieldfares as they flew above us making landfall from their long journey across the North Sea.

-The sea was spectacular, a huge swell, the legacy of earlier storms, causing a corrugation of giant rolling waves, rising as they made landfall to crash down in a thunder of white surf and foam on the exposed eastern side of the point whilst on the other side of the point, comparatively sheltered, the exposed tidal mudflats harboured the scattered forms of countless feeding waders - large and small.
+The sea was spectacular, a huge swell, the legacy of earlier storms, causing a corrugation of giant rolling waves, rising as they made landfall to then crash down in a thunder of white surf and foam on the exposed eastern side of the point whilst on the other side of the point, comparatively sheltered, the exposed tidal mudflats harboured the scattered forms of countless feeding waders - large and small.

 Slowly my tiredness from an early start evaporated and my spirit entered into the wide, open, lonely sky and seascapes of the mighty Humber Estuary and the saltmarshes of Spurn Point.
 Hundreds of hungry Redwings and Fieldfares, newly arrived from the North Sea, exploded from a multitude of berry laden hawthorn bushes as we approached them.The mournful calls of Grey Plovers came from the ranks of the thousands of wading birds feeding on the mud before an advancing tide.